FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 However, not all masks are created equal.
 Some industries, such as the medical and dental fields, require materials that are stronger and more effective in filtering out bacteria and germs than others.
-Furthermore, industrial situations where there is an enhanced risk of exposure to specific particulates (toxic dusts, mold spores, etc.) require a higher level of protection, too.
+Furthermore, industrial settings with an enhanced risk of exposure to specific particulates (toxic dusts, mold spores, etc.) require a higher level of protection, too.

 Through a special process called filtration efficiency testing, masks are given ratings that help determine the strength of the materials and how effective it is at protecting a wearer from inhaling a certain particle.
 This gives the wearer an idea of the level of protection they’re receiving when wearing a mask.